aiven/aiven-docs/docs/products/clickhouse/howto/load-dataset.md

 ## Load data

-Now that you have a dataset with two empty tables, we\'ll load data into each of the tables.
-However, because we need to access files outside the docker container, we\'ll run the command specifying `--query` parameter.
+Now that you have a dataset with two empty tables, we'll load data into each of the tables.
+However, because we need to access files outside the docker container, we'll run the command specifying `--query` parameter.
 To do this:

 1. Go to the folder where you stored the downloaded files for